Your Credit Score

 14.3 Calls may be monitored and recorded in case we need to check we have carried out your instructions correctly and to help us improve our quality of service.

-15.1 This agreement is governed by the law that applies to the account you’re accessing through Internet Banking (for example, if English law applies to your account, the same law will apply to your use of Internet Banking).
+15.1 This agreement is governed by the law that applies to the product you’re accessing through Internet Banking (for example, if English law applies to your product, the same law will apply to your use of Internet Banking).
 The courts of that jurisdiction will also be able to deal with any legal questions connected with this agreement.

 Bank of Scotland plc is registered with company number SC327000.
 Our registered office is at The Mound, Edinburgh EH1 1YZ.
 We are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 169628.
 Authorisation can be checked on the Financial Services Register at www.fca.org.uk Bank of Scotland plc is a member of the Financial Services Compensation Scheme and the Financial Ombudsman Service.

-These paper-free statements and correspondence terms apply to accounts you access through Internet Banking.
+These paper-free statements and correspondence terms apply to products you access through Internet Banking.

-1. When you are registered for Internet Banking, we may send information about the accounts you can access through it electronically rather than on paper.
-You can tell us if you would prefer to receive this information on paper, but this may not be possible for some types of account.
+1. When you are registered for Internet Banking, we may send information about the products you can access through it electronically, rather than on paper.
+You can tell us if you would prefer to receive this information on paper, but this may not be appropriate for some types of product or for all information we send.
+For example, updates to the Internet Banking agreement may still be sent electronically regardless of your paper-free preferences.

 2. If we send you information electronically, we’ll do this by posting it in Internet Banking or sending it to your Internet Banking secure inbox.
 Any information you receive through Internet Banking will be in PDF, HTML or a similar format, that allows you to keep or download it.
 Your statements and correspondence contain important information, so we encourage you to keep a copy of them in a way that allows you to refer to them again in the future.

-3. If you have a joint account and one of you registers for Internet Banking, we may send information about that account electronically through Internet Banking.
-If this happens, it means we will not have to send information on paper to either of you for that account.
+3. If you have a joint product and one of you registers for Internet Banking, we may send information about that product electronically through Internet Banking.
+If this happens, it means we will not have to send information on paper to any person for that product.

-Before you register for Internet Banking, you must first make sure all joint account holders agree you can do this.
+Before you register for Internet Banking, you must first make sure all joint product holders agree you can do this.
 We’ll write to them to confirm the change and stop sending information on paper.
-If they are not registered for Internet Banking they can sign up to the service to receive the information electronically.
+If they are not registered for Internet Banking and hold an eligible product, they can sign up to the service to receive the information electronically.

-4. If you ask us to change your account from one type to another, your agreement to receive statements and correspondence electronically will also apply to your new account unless you tell us otherwise.
+4. If you ask us to change your product from one type to another, your agreement to receive statements and correspondence electronically will also apply to your new product unless you tell us otherwise.

 1.1 To be eligible for Everyday Offers you must: